NCAR/ncar-python-tutorial/curricula/z230-pt1_script.md

    **NOTE:** Explain the changes in the logs.
    Introduce simplified logs with the `--oneline` option.
+When we look at the git logs, we'll notice some changes ...

-1. [python] Now, one big string isn't very useful, so let's consider parsing the data file into a data structure we can use.
+25. [python] Now, one big string isn't very useful, so let's consider parsing the data file into a data structure we can use.
 Change the `mysci.py` script to read: